adityavishwanath/contextual-vision/README.md

-'Note: This project is not consumer-ready.
+_Note: This project is not consumer-ready.
 Please contact the authors for more details.
-A wiki is under construction.'
+A wiki is under construction._

 ### Contextual Vision
 A tool that embeds relevant visual cues/images into a given piece of text, in order to make the text content more engaging and comprehensible.